denjn5/denjn5.github.io/_posts/2017-07-08-A-No-Frills-D3-Sunburst-Tutorial-1.md

 <!--more-->
 <!--- Sunburst Tutorial (d3 v4), Part 1 -->

 Each tutorial builds on the previous one, adding new features.
 I strive to explain every line, and each concept within the line.
 If I don't explain it, or explain it well, it may be covered in a previous tutorial.
 Titled sections begin with a code block and then the explanation.
-The series includes:
+To see this series on bl.ocks.org:

 1. [Sunburst 1](https://bl.ocks.org/denjn5/e1cdbbe586ac31747b4a304f8f86efa5): A "No Frills" Sunburst
 2. [Sunburst 2](https://bl.ocks.org/denjn5/f059c1f78f9c39d922b1c208815d18af): Add Labels & an external json file to our basic sunburst.
 3. [Sunburst 3](https://bl.ocks.org/denjn5/3b74baf5edc4ac93d5e487136481c601): Add smooth updates and sorting

-View the entire series on my [bl.ocks.org page](https://bl.ocks.org/denjn5) or my [blog](https://denjn5.github.io/).
-Maybe they'll help you extend your skills, solve a problem in your own code, or build something that you're proud of.
+I hope that these posts will help you extend your skills, solve a problem in your own code, or build something that you're proud of.
 I welcome your ideas.

 Do good!  _—David Richards_